 The reason of poor sanitation in the current India

-One must remember that the British themselves had a very poor hygiene and sanitation system in their own country and unless they came to India they could not quite learn the modern sanitation system which is evident by the dirty Thames river and the great plague that took place in Europe in the 14th century which killed nearly half of the population of Europe.
+One must remember that the British themselves had a very poor hygiene and sanitation system in their own country which is evident by the Thames river which used to be extremely dirty and the great plague that took place in Europe in the 14th century which killed nearly half of the population of Europe.